 C. Bad decisions in markets

-See also the bridge project Cultural Framing Effects in Experimental Game Theory.
+See also the completed bridging project Cultural Framing Effects in Experimental Game Theory.